The best way to determine when to seal a driveway is by looking for temperatures above 55 degrees Fahrenheit

 When Should You Seal an Older Asphalt Driveway?

 If your asphalt is more seasoned, it’s not too late to think about sealing it.
-Again, look for temperatures above 55 F with no rain in the immediate forecast.
+Again, look for temperatures above 55 degrees Fahrenheit with no rain in the immediate forecast.
 It’s also important to take care of any repairs beforehand, such as cracks, chips, and uneven surfaces.
 Be sure to give it a good hose-down to eliminate any dirt, leaves, Barbie shoes, nubs of sidewalk chalk, and whatever else found its way there.

 When Should You Seal a Concrete Driveway?